 It comes with a hard case, charger and two batteries.

 It's the best cordless impact wrench on this list in terms of both power and value.
 Try it for yourself: the real question is, what can't it do?

 If you prefer something without a square chuck, or if you want the positive pressure attributes that a driver would bring, you have some options.
-Each of the brands above produce impact drivers that are similar in quality, price and features to the wrenches.
+Each of the brands above produces impact drivers that are similar in quality, price, and features to the wrenches.